wso2/cellery/docs/cell-patch-and-adv-deployment.md

 An instance will be selected and will be propagated via the header `x-instance-id`.
 Its the cell component's responsibility to forward this header if this option is to be used.

 #### Note:
-The above commands will apply to all cell instances which has a dependency on `pet-be`.
+The above commands will apply to all cell/composite instances which has a dependency on `pet-be`.
 If required, route-traffic command can be applied to only a selected set of instances using the `-s/--source` option:
 ```
 $ cellery route-traffic -s pet-fe pet-be -p pet-be-v2=50